Stradbally (barony)

-Stradbally (An Sráidbhaile) is a barony in County Laois (formerly called Queen's County or County Leix), Republic of Ireland.
+Stradbally (An Sráidbhaile) is a barony in County Laois (formerly called Queen's County or County Leix), Ireland.

 Etymology

 Stradbally barony is named after the town of Stradbally (literally meaning "one-street town").

 Geography

 Stradbally is located in eastern County Laois, bounded to the south by Luggacurren, to the east by the River Barrow and to the west by Dunamase.

 History

 Stradbally barony was anciently known as Magh Druchtain ("plain of sweetness") and was ruled by a sept of the Ó Ceallaigh.
 It was also called Farran-O'Kelly ("men of O'Kelly").
 According to the Annals of the Four Masters, in 1394, James Butler, 3rd Earl of Ormond "mustered a force, and marched into Leinster to spoil it; and he burned and spoiled Gailine, and the territory of O'Kelly of Magh Druchtain, and then returned home."

 It is referred to in the topographical poem Tuilleadh feasa ar Éirinn óigh (Giolla na Naomh Ó hUidhrín, d.
 1420):